Essentials of Faith

 Though He has no needs, God passionately desires a relationship with us & towards this end continually invites us into a relationship of faith & a life of obedience, learning, & service.
 (Exodus 20:2-31 Cor.
 8:6Matt.
 3:16-17)

 We believe in the absolute deity of Jesus; that is, He is & always was fully God.
-He has existed as an equal person with the Father & the Spirit throughout eternity.
-He took on humanity & a body through miraculous conception by the Holy Spirit in Mary, who was a virgin.
+He has existed as an equal person with the Father and the Spirit throughout eternity.
+He took on humanity and a body through miraculous conception by the Holy Spirit in Mary, who was a virgin.
 During His earthly life & even now, He is both fully God & fully human.

-It is the unique role of Jesus to reveal the other members of the Godhead & to provide salvation for the world through His death & resurrection.
-After His resurrection, Jesus returned to heaven to be our advocate in the Father’s presence & to prepare a heavenly home for His people whom He will gather together to be with Him when He returns at the end of this age.
+It is the unique role of Jesus to reveal the other members of the Godhead and to provide salvation for the world through His death & resurrection.
+After His resurrection, Jesus returned to heaven to be our advocate in the Father’s presence and to prepare a heavenly home for His people whom He will gather together to be with Him when He returns at the end of this age.

 Jesus is, therefore, the only way we can come to God & have a relationship with Him.
 In His life He modeled how He desires us to live.
 (John 1:1-2,181 John 5:20Matt.
 1:20Luke 1:26-38Heb.
 1:1-2John 14:1-7I John 2:1)